FOSI: Hybrid First and Second Order Optimization: Evaluation

 \subsection{Comparison to Second-Order Methods}

-We compare FOSI to two widely used second-order techniques, K-FAC~\cite{10.5555/3045118.3045374} and L-BFGS~\cite{liu1989limited} by repeating the five DNN training experiments and comparing the results of both algorithms to FOSI-HB.
-We use the KFAC-JAX~\cite{kfac-jax2022github} implementation for K-FAC and the JAXOpt library~\cite{jaxopt_implicit_diff} for L-BFGS.
+We compare FOSI to two representative second-order techniques, K-FAC~\citep{10.5555/3045118.3045374} and L-BFGS~\citep{liu1989limited}; these use a block-diagonal approximation of the Hessian as a preconditioner, subsequently perform its inversion.
+We repeat the five DNN training experiments and compare the results of both algorithms to FOSI-HB.
+We use the KFAC-JAX~\citep{kfac-jax2022github} implementation for K-FAC and the JAXOpt library~\citep{jaxopt_implicit_diff} for L-BFGS.

 We used grid search to tune K-FAC's learning rate and momentum, and included K-FAC's \emph{adaptive} as one of the options.
 We utilized adaptive damping and maintained the default and more precise $T_3$ (interval between two computations of the approximate Fisher inverse matrix) value of 5 after testing larger $T_3$ values and observing no variation in runtime.
 For tuning L-BFGS hyperparameters, we used line-search for the learning rate, and performed a search for the optimal $L$ (history size) for each task, starting from $L=10$ (similar to $k$ we used for FOSI) and up to $L=100$.
 The hyperparameters were selected based on the lowest validation loss obtained for each experiment.